RichardsonFL/opencv-samples/examples/color_filtering/docs.md

 All the MatLike result can be shown on preview window or save directily to the file.

-## What can we improve in this exemple?
+## What can we improve in this example?

 The **threshold array** can be set up to dinamically values.
 For example, set up to pass it on runtime by pass as the argument of function...